Facts About COVID-19 Virus

 3. Tulare County:

-Is unique among all Tulare county communities for its much higher risk of infection.
+It was unique among all Tulare county communities for its much higher risk of infection.
 On April 30 it had 49% of the cases in the county, even though it has only 29% of its population.
-Now it is 34% because of the food factory related outbreak in Dinuba which now has 20% of the county cases.
-Visalia’s risk has risen above the risk of the state as a whole (139% of the average statewide risk.)
-Compared to the rest of the county outside Visalia, the risk of infection is still 1.27 times higher in Visalia.
-Recently Tulare County rapidly reopened its businesses and churches while the number of new cases was still rapidly rising in Tulare and Kings Counties, so public health officials are concerned that within a few weeks there could be a further rapid rise in new cases unless the public strictly follows the recommended use of masks and social distancing.
+On May 29 it was 34% because of the food factory related outbreak in Dinuba which had 20% of the county cases.
+Visalia’s risk had risen to 139% of the average statewide risk by May 29.)
+At that time Tulare County rapidly reopened its businesses and churches while the number of new cases was still rapidly rising in Tulare and Kings Counties, so public health officials were concerned that within a few weeks there could be a further rapid rise in new cases unless the public strictly followed the recommended use of masks and social distancing.
+Unfortunately there has been an explosion of new cases, especially among young adults.

 5. Method of getting infected in Tulare County (4/4/2020 data)